danielmarbach/PerformanceTricksAzureSDK/README.md

 }
 ```

-and then combining that with replacing the outer `foreach` with a `for` loop as well
+and then combining that with replacing the outer `foreach` with a `for` loop as well and removing the pattern match

 ```csharp
 public List<SomeClass> ListForReturnListFor()